KimmoKAhola/The-IoT-Temperature-Observer/README.md

 Current implementation: one microcontroller that reads values from different sensors and saves to a database.
 A telegram bot is connected to this microcontroller and users can, if they want to, request selected live data from the microcontroller.

 Future ideas: implement more sensors and create a smart home.
+Want to create a network of sensors and visualize the data on a personal website.
+Want to receive triggers on my phone through a telegram bot/phone app whenever a trigger event happens.

 # Introduction - tutorial on how to....
 # Objective

 I want to create a sensor network.
 This is a tutorial to build the first sensor and save information to a database